- Take Classes

 We also focus on developing the “soft” skills (e.g. presentation skills, interview skills) students need to successfully collaborate and produce high-quality creative products and professional portfolios.
 Tailored to each participant’s interests, BAVC’s pathway model helps young adults pursue new education and employment opportunities while using media as a tool for self-expression and discovery.

-Please join our mailing list for further Next Gen updates!
+Please consider joining our mailing list for further Next Gen updates!

 Under the instruction of award-winning filmmakers, coders and practicing artists and musicians, TRACKS students develop their artistic voices while gaining critical job readiness and interpersonal skills.
 In addition to producing professional portfolios in audio engineering, video production or web/code/design, students also receive a paid summer internship or capstone experience to gain industry experience.